Tutorial: Using sprite sheets in MelonJS

 Add the static background

-Adding a static background is pretty easy:
+Adding a static background is quite straightforward:

 // viewport width and height